-Flood risk (site includes zones 1, 2, & 3b by SFRA 2007 mapping; and zones 1, 2, & 3 by EA 2012 mapping almost wholly in SFRA zone 3b; EA zone 1 and some zones 2 and 3).
+Flood risk (site includes zones 1, 2, & 3b by SFRA 2007 mapping; and zones 1, 2, & 3 by EA 2012 mapping).

 Adjacent SAC, SPA, SSSI, Ramsar site.

 Archaeological interest (brick kiln).

 Tree Preservation Order.

 This policy continues the long-term protection of this valuable semi-natural green area providing a backdrop to the Riverside area, separation from the housing and other development to the north of the railway line, and a link with the marshland to the east which has multiple national and international environmental designations.